Smithers-Oasis: History

 The company was founded in 1954 by V.L.
 Smithers in Kent, Ohio after he developed a water absorbent foam to use in floral arrangements.
 Since then, other products have been developed including floral accessories, cellular growing media, and post-harvest plant products.
 The company is headquartered in Kent and operates a manufacturing plant there.
 Corporate offices were returned to Kent in late 2013 from Cuyahoga Falls, where they had been located since 1992.

 Products

 Wet floral foam

 Oasis is a trademarked name for wet floral foam, the spongy phenolic foam used for real flower arranging.
 It soaks up water like a sponge and acts both as a preservative to prolong the life of the flowers and a support to hold them in place.
 The foam's structure is similar to that of plants and has capillary action to move water to the surface and up the stem.
-It is often green, but is also available in many other colors, such as purple, red, yellow, and brown.
-It is usually supplied in a brick shape, but can be bought in spherical shapes.
-Oasis can be bought wholesale or in arts and craft and gardening stores, particularly ones that feature large faux flower collections for creating artificial arrangements.
+It is often green and in a brick shape, but can be bought in other colours and shapes.